Venue owner on SF's Broadway says club next door is source of fights

 Valdez is fed up with her neighbor Hue Lounge and Nightclub.

-There were more than just fistfights March 18th.
-Cozens of people on Broadway Street begin running as they heard gunshots.
+There were more than just fistfights on March 18.
+Dozens of people on Broadway Street began running as they heard gunshots.

 "We heard a gunshot I myself have to duck in," said Valdez.